Who can be admitted?

 As this is just a research placement without examination requirements, a formal qualification exam is not necessary.

-For more information, check with the information from the DAAD on "Research grants for Doctoral candidates within the Sandwich model".
+For more information, check with the information from the DAAD on "Information about doing a PhD in Germany".

 Where do I have to send my application to?